belle2/basf2/online_book/fundamentals/hep_analyses.rst

 V0
    Finally, there's a class of combined particle that require a special treatment, and are therefore provided to the user by the reconstruction procedure.
-So called V0 are neutral particles decaying into two charged particles far from the interaction point, leaving a typical V-shaped signature.
+So-called V0 are neutral particles decaying into two charged particles far from the interaction point, leaving a typical V-shaped signature.
 These particles can of course be reconstructed combining the four-momenta of their daughters, but if the decay has happened outside of the beam pipe it is better to re-run the tracking before doing it, since if a track originates not in the IP, it will cross less